-- UndefinedOperationError If node is not a terminal node. - MismatchError If node is a Node from a different game, or infoset is an Infoset from a different game.
+- UndefinedOperationError If any element in nodes is not a terminal node. - MismatchError If an element in nodes is a Node from a different game, or infoset is an Infoset from a different game. - ValueError If nodes has duplicated elements, or is empty.